 My observation was that there are basically two "classes" of fridges.
 First is the "standard" class which contains all of your LGs, Samsungs, Whrilpools, Indesits and whatnotelse.
 The fridges there cost all about the same, if you pick two fridges with the same size/features.
 There's an equal number of supporters for each brand and there's nothing that makes one stand above the others.

-And then there's the "high end" class which contains brands like Bosch, Siemens and Liebherr (and Snaige, which is just a rebreanded Liebherr at twice the price).
-These fridges cost about twice as much as the "standard" class, if you pick two fridges with equivalent features (except Snaige, which costs 4x, but that's just brand nonsense).
+And then there's the "high end" class which contains brands like Bosch, Siemens and Liebherr (and Miele, which is just a rebreanded Liebherr at twice the price).
+These fridges cost about twice as much as the "standard" class, if you pick two fridges with equivalent features (except Miele, which costs 4x, but that's just brand nonsense).
 However the reviews about these are that they are near indestructible.
 It is also my general experience that things which cost twice as much tend to last thrice as long, on top of being generally nicer in every imaginable way.

 So, the mustachian choice would seem to buy one of the high-end brands, possibly used.